 So I decided I wanted to study to become a Yoga teacher.
 And I didn’t want to do it anywhere.
 I wanted to go to the birthplace of Yoga and learn from the source.
 And that’s where my journey to India began.

 India is a big place, and now I had the daunting task of finding a Yoga School.
-There are numbers of US Alliance registered Yoga Teacher Training Schools in India.
+There is a number of US Alliance registered Yoga Teacher Training Schools in India.
 I knew I wanted to be near the beach for my training and I had heard Goa was a great spot, so after many hours of research, I settled on Upaya Yoga in Arambol Beach.

 My visa was confirmed and I was all booked and ready to go to India, all on my own.
 I had no idea what to expect and I was a little scared.
 After 3 flights and hours waiting in Hyderabad Airport, I finally arrived at Goa, where I was picked up and driven the hour and a half north to Arambol Beach.
 I was tired and emotional and even questioning my decision to come.
 After calming myself down and getting some rest, I woke up with a brighter outlook on my surroundings and was able to relax and let the beauty unfold before me.